OpenF2/F2/docs/src/app-development.md

 ## Namespacing

 F2 is a _web_ integration framework which means are apps are inherently insecure&mdash;at least _non-secure_ apps.
-Following this spec, app developers must avoid CSS collisions and JavaScript namespace issues to provide users with the best possible experience.
+Following this spec, App Developers must avoid CSS collisions and JavaScript namespace issues to provide users with the best possible experience.

-### Namespacing Your CSS
+### Namespacing CSS

-As discussed in [Developing a F2 App: F2 AppID](#f2-appid), to develop a F2 app, you need a unique identifier called an AppID.
-This AppID will be unique to your app in the entire open financial framework ecosystem.
+As discussed in [Developing F2 Apps: F2 AppID](#f2-appid), to develop a F2 app, you need a unique identifier called an AppID.
+This AppID will be unique to your app across the entire open financial framework ecosystem.
 The format of the AppID looks like this: `com_companyName_appName`, where the `companyName` "namespace" is your company name and `appName` is the name of your app.

-When Container Providers [register apps](../docs/sdk/classes/F2.html#methods-registerApps), F2.js draws each app as defined by the [ContainerConfig](../docs/sdk/classes/F2.ContainerConfig.html).
+When Container Providers [register apps](#app-integration), F2.js draws each app as defined by the [ContainerConfig](../docs/sdk/classes/F2.ContainerConfig.html).
 Before the app is added to the container DOM, F2 automatically wraps an outer HTML element&mdash;with the AppID used as a class&mdash;around the rendered app.

 This example shows app HTML after it has been drawn on the container.
 Note the `com_companyName_appName` classname.